hydra-genetics/snv_indels/docs/intro.md

 The module is designed to be used in a snakemake pipeline and can be easily integrated into existing pipelines that follow the logic of [**hydra-genetics**](https://hydra-genetics.readthedocs.io/en/latest/).
+Certain tools in this module (e.g. deepsomatic, clairs-to) use functions to compile paths to input BAM files.
+Read more about these functions [here](https://hydra-genetics.readthedocs.io/en/latest/development/input_functions/).
 <BR>
 <BR>
 <BR>